javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

 In practice, modules contain either:
 - A library, pack of functions, like `lib.js`.
-- Or an entity, like `class User` is descirbed in `user.js`, the whole module has only this class.
+- Or an entity, like `class User` is described in `user.js`, the whole module has only this class.

 Mostly, the second approach is preferred, so that every "thing" resides in its own module.